ekostrov/SeattleHouseMultiLinearRegression/README.md

 During the analysis:
 1. I will perform necessary data wrangling first.
 2. I will build a Linear Regression Model with one explanatory variable.
-> * I will check statistical asumptions for the linear regression model
+> * I will check statistical assumptions for the linear regression model
 > * I will explain the model, including intercept, coefficient for the explanatory variable, $R^2$, and *ANOVA*
-3. I will build a Multiple Linear Regression Model with many explanantory variables.
+3. I will build a Multiple Linear Regression Model with many explanatory variables.
-> * I will check statistical asumptions for the multiple linear regression model
+> * I will check statistical assumptions for the multiple linear regression model
 > * I will explain the model, including intercept, coefficients for the explanatory variables, $R^2$, and *ANOVA*

 # Business Problem